adampresley/AP-SysLogWriter/README.md

 # AP-SysLogWriter

-A thin-wrapper facade for writing logs to the Windows event log.
+A thin-wrapper facade for writing logs to the Windows event log (https://github.com/adampresley/AP-SysLogWriter).

 ## Example
 ```csharp